Beside the Mountain

 Rhubarb Banana Muffins

-Updated: Jul 19, 2023 · Published: Jun 14, 2023 by Danika Vanderpyl · This post may contain affiliate links · 29 Comments
+Updated: May 26, 2026 · Published: Jun 14, 2023 by Danika Vanderpyl · This post may contain affiliate links · 29 Comments

 Jump to Recipe Print Recipe

 You are going to love this recipe for rhubarb banana muffins because they are moist and delicious!
-The best part is they are easy to make with perfectly ripe bananas and they are totally healthy!
-This recipe can be made into muffins or banana rhubarb bread.
+In my personal opinion, the key is to make these with sweet, overripe bananas.

 Banana muffin with rhubarb and brown sugar on top, fresh chopped rhubarb in muffin tin.